Skif (anti-tank guided missile)

-The Skif or Stuhna-P (Ukrainian: Стугна-П) is a Ukrainian anti-tank guided missile (ATGM) system developed in the early 2010s by the Luch Design Bureau.
-The initial guidance device ПН-С of the Skif was developed and manufactured by Belarusian design bureau Peleng based in Minsk before the crisis of 2014 while the Stuhna-P uses a domestic Ukrainian ПН-І guidance device.
+The Skif, also known as the Stugna-P or Stuhna-P, is a Ukrainian anti-tank guided missile (ATGM) system developed in the early 2010s by the Luch Design Bureau, a unit of UkrOboronProm.
+The initial guidance device PN-S (ПН-С) of the Skif was developed and manufactured by Belarusian design bureau Peleng based in Minsk.

-By the 2018, both Skif and Stuhna-P variants were using unified ПН-І (PN-I) guidance device.
-Skif is the Ukrainian word for Scythian and Stuhna is the name of a local river.

 The Skif is designed to destroy modern armored targets with combined carried or monolithic armor, including explosive reactive armor (ERA).
-Skifs can attack both stationary and moving targets.
-They can attack from both long range (up to 5 km in the daytime) and close range (100 m).
-They can attack point targets such as weapon emplacements, lightly armored objects, and hovering helicopters.
+The Skif can attack both stationary and moving targets.
+It can be used to attack from both long range (up to 5 km in the daytime) and close range (100 m).
+It can attack point targets such as weapon emplacements, lightly armored objects, and hovering helicopters.
 The Skif has two targeting modes: manually steered, and automated fire-and-forget that uses no manual tracking of a target.
 In 2018, an upgraded export variant of the Skif was tested by the Ukrainian military.

+The Skif ATGM system should not be confused with the Stugna 100-mm gun-launched anti-tank missile.

+Etymology and spelling

+Skif (скіф) is the Ukrainian word for Scythian.
+The name Stugna-P (Russian) or Stuhna-P (Стугна-П) is after the river Stuhna, a right tributary of the Dnipro.